SweetJenn23/BlockchainLab/README.md

 4. In a browser, go to the Composer Playground running on Bluemix. [https://composer-playground.mybluemix.net/editor](https://composer-playground.mybluemix.net/editor)

+   * <u>Note:</u> You will need to view the browser in Full Screen (fully expanded) mode to be able to access everything and prevent issues with inability to scroll on certain screens.

    ![Open Composer Playground in a browser](images/Part1_Step4.png)

    ​